 My Dad smoked tobacco from when he was very young to the day he had his 5th (and last) heart attack at 57 years old.
 I recall frequent ear and respiratory infections, bouts of pneumonia, and several other symptoms as a child now recognized as potentially attributed to tobacco smoke exposure.

-What does this have to do with Service Team of Professionals (STOP) – Boston Metrowest?
+What does this have to do with STOP Restoration (STOP) – Boston Metrowest?
 Tobacco smoke from cigarettes, cigars, and e-cigarettes, referred to as second hand smoke, penetrates porous/semi-porous surfaces and leaves a residue that damages materials, leaves a distinct odor, and can be harmful to those exposed to it if not cleaned properly.

 What We Know About Second Hand Smoke